 LET’S START KNITTING

-Free Easy Knit Scarf Pattern: The Hurdle Knit Stitch Berry Row Scarf
+Free Easy Knit Scarf Pattern: The Hurdle Knit Stitch Scarf

 The hurdle stitch is a simple, yet beautiful stitch that can be used in a wide variety of knitting projects.
 It’s packed with texture that easily compliments both plain and multi-color palettes!